airbnb/okreplay/readme.md

     class MySpec extends Specification {

 	    @Rule Recorder recorder = Recorder.instance

         @Betamax(tape="my_tape")
         def "test method that accesses external web service"() {

         }

     }

+## Recoding and playback

+Betamax will record to the current tape when it intercepts any HTTP request to a URI that does not match anything that is already on the tape.
+If a recorded interaction with a matching URI _is_ found then the proxy does not forward the request to the target URI but instead returns the previously recorded response to the requestor.

+In future it will be possible to match recorded interactions based on criteria other than just the full URI.

+## Security

+Betamax is a testing tool and not a spec-compliant HTTP proxy.
+It ignores _any_ and _all_ headers that would normally be used to prevent a proxy caching or storing HTTP traffic.
+You should ensure that sensitive information such as authentication credentials is removed from recorded tapes before committing them to your app's source control repository.

 ## Configuration

 Betamax stores tapes in `src/test/resources/betamax/tapes`.
 You can change this by assigning a `File` object to `Recorder.instance.tapeRoot`.
 Likewise you can override the default port (`5555`) by setting `Recorder.instance.port`.

 ## Caveats

 By default [Apache _HTTPClient_][3] takes no notice of Java's HTTP proxy settings.
-If you are using HTTPClient then the Betamax proxy can only intercept HTTP traffic if the client is set up to use a [`ProxySelectorRoutePlanner`][5].
+The Betamax proxy can only intercept traffic from HTTPClient if the client instance is set up to use a [`ProxySelectorRoutePlanner`][5].
+When Betamax is not active this will mean HTTPClient traffic will be routed via the default proxy configured in Java (if any).

 ### Configuring HTTPClient